webgpu/webgpufundamentals/webgpu/lessons/webgpu-matrix-math.md

 {{{example url="../webgpu-canvas-clientwidth-clientheight.html" width="500" height="150" }}}
 <p>Most apps that allow their canvases to be resized try to make the <code>canvas.width</code> and <code>canvas.height</code> match
-the <code>canvas.clientWidth</code> and <code>canvas.clientHeight</code> because they want there to be one pixel in the canvas for each pixel displayed by the browser.[^device-pixel-ratio] But, as we've seen above, that's not the only option.
+the <code>canvas.clientWidth</code> and <code>canvas.clientHeight</code> because they want there to be one pixel in the canvas for each pixel displayed by the browser.
+But, as we've seen above, that's not the only option.
 That means, in almost all cases, it's more technically correct to compute a projection matrix's aspect ratio using <code>canvas.clientHeight</code> and <code>canvas.clientWidth</code>.
 </p>